 The beauty of plants is that if you look hard enough, creating an abundant indoor jungle can be super cheap (though, you know, I do love me some exotic plants) if done through propagation.
 If you're interested in finding out how to propagate plants, and the method I use specifically to propagate succulent plants from cuttings then keep reading.
 I'm going to show you my favorite tricks and my success rates.

 I’ve found pieces of plants dropped on the ground outside of farmers markets, stores, and on the streets (note that I’ve never clipped from plants that weren’t mine.
 Please don’t steal!) and had great success getting them to turn into little wee baby plants all their own.

 How to Propagate Plants

-For a quick run over, to propagate means to create a root system from a piece of plant that previously had none of its own.
+For a quick run-over, to “propagate” means to create a root system from a piece of plant that previously had none of its own.
 This can include leaves, stems, cuttings, or flowers.
-The level of success propagating from each of these sources depends on the method of propagation, time, and the ability to leave it alone.
+The level of success when trying to propagate plants from each of these sources depends on the method of propagation, time, and the ability to leave it alone.